Remixing Functionally Graded Structures: Data-Driven Topology Optimization with Multiclass Shape Blending: Sensitivity Analysis

 Therefore, the sensitivity of the global volume fraction can be decomposed as

 and the sensitivities of the constraint itself with respect to the design variables are:

 and

-We note that these approximations of the microstructural volume fractions do introduce some error into the sensitivities but, in our experience, are minor and not detrimental to the designs.
+We note that these approximations of the microstructural volume fractions do introduce some error into the sensitivities but, in our experience, are minor.

 Since we use the default algorithm for BESO developed by \cite{Huang2007beso} to update $\mathbf{x}$, the filtering of the macroscale sensitivity numbers for the compliance problems can be found in the original paper.
-The only difference is that, instead of the element stiffness for a homogeneous material, we use the effective stiffness predicted by the data-driven models.
+The only difference is that we use the effective stiffness predicted by the data-driven models.
 Thus, our sensitivity numbers are modified to be

 For the low-diversity penalty function, the sensitivity can be derived using chain rule by taking the gradient of the log-determinant~\citep{boyd2004convex}, then the Gaussian kernel and Euclidean distance between the class design variables, $\mathbf{c}^{(m)}$.